 Interest income from tax-saving FD is taxable

 According to Section 80C of the Income Tax Act, tax-saving bank FDs of up to Rs 1.5 lakh in each financial year qualify for tax deductions.
-These tax saving FDs have a lock-in period of 5 years.
-However, just like non-tax-saving FDs, the interest income from tax-saving FDs are also taxed according to the tax slab of the depositor.
+These tax-saving FDs have a lock-in period of 5 years.
+However, just like non-tax-saving FDs, the interest income from tax-saving FDs is also taxed according to the tax slab of the depositor.
 Therefore, the post-tax returns from tax-saving FDs rarely bear inflation rates.
 Hence, investors looking for higher post-tax returns from their fixed-income tax saving instruments should opt for small savings schemes offering tax-free returns.

 Individuals with a higher risk tolerance can opt for Equity Linked Saving Schemes (ELSS).
 These tax-saving mutual funds are more tax-efficient as long-term capital gains up to Rs 1 lakh booked in a financial year are tax-free.
 Only the and any gains above the threshold limit attract LTCG (Long Term Capital Gains) tax @ 10% irrespective of your tax slab.
 These tax-saving mutual funds also offer one of the lowest lock-in period of just 3 years among all Section 80C options.
 Furthermore, their long-term returns outperform FD returns by a wide margin over the long term.